AMERICAN RABBIT HOUND ASSOCIATION

 C.

-run a minimum of 1 hour in the first series.
+entered in an ARHA licensed hunt must run a minimum of 1 hour in the first

 D.

-remaining in the cast and no rabbit is produced, the hound shall receive
+strikes in with less than 3 minutes remaining in the cast and no rabbit is

-neither plus nor minus points.
+produced, the hound shall receive neither plus nor minus points.

 E.

-Hunting and Running time are the same, one hour
+Running time are the same, one hour means one hour, exception time outs are

 XII.
 Breaking the Ties